Founded by the Congregation of Holy Cross in 1948, Stonehill is

 opportunities, meaningful conversations, and effective

 - Involve appropriate volunteers and staff members in the

 cultivation and solicitation process as needed.

-- Work with Advancement Division members to plan and implement
+- Work with members of the Advancement Division team to plan and

-- Conduct 8-10 significant visits per month for the purpose of
+- Conduct 8-10 meaningful visits per month for the purpose of

 qualification, cultivation, solicitation, and stewardship.
 Prepare